KDE/documentation-develop-kde-org/HIG/source/accessibility/index.rst

 can type the name/description right in.
 After saving the file, rebuild and install the application.
 You are done, submit a patch to fix the ui file.

-If the widget is created in the code, just need to find where.
-Once you found the widget, usually where it's created, add some code to it:
+If the widget is created in the code, you just need to find where it's initialized.
+Once you find it (usually where it's created), add some code to it:

 .. code-block:: c++